 It’s no surprise that every company’s maintenance needs will differ in some way.
 Knowing this, it makes sense that every company will have their own unique maintenance strategy that plays to their organization’s strengths.
 A majority of companies’ strategies for maintenance are typically split between predictive or preventive maintenance to ensure the health and longevity of their equipment, such as forklift battery repair for those that use them.
 Throughout this post, the differences between these two strategies will be detailed and analyzed.

 It’s best to start with the most long-standing maintenance strategy of the two: preventive maintenance.
 This maintenance approach is predicated on regular maintenance intervals for all pieces of equipment throughout the calendar year.
 Typically these intervals are established based on a few key characteristics of the machinery in an organization’s fleet.
 Age and run time are the most important aspects to assess when considering what the regular maintenance intervals should be for your organization.
 In most instances, the machines that are oldest and have the most run time, will require more maintenance throughout the year than those newer machines with far less run time.

 The much more advanced maintenance strategy, however, is predictive maintenance.
 This strategy uses real-time data collection from each piece of equipment in an organization’s fleet in order to determine the most optimal maintenance schedule.
 This is accomplished through the link to the Internet of Things from each piece of equipment.
-These systems are able to collect and analyze performance and external data unique to the machine in order to diagnose an issue and recommend the best fix.
-While predictive maintenance is much more efficient than its counterpart, it is also far more expensive.
+These systems can collect and analyze performance and external data unique to the machine to diagnose an issue and recommend the best fix.
+With the help of predictive maintenance, businesses can improve uptime and save money by identifying potential system failures and addressing problems before they become severe.
+This maintenance type could be considered much more efficient than its counterpart.